glennmusa/explore-wasm/src/web-assembly-text/README.md

 # web-assembly-text

-In this directory is a WebAssembly text format application that prints `hello world` to demonstrate that WebAssembly can be written in a human-readable format as well as converted back-and-forth from a text file to a binary.
+In this directory is a WebAssembly text format application that prints `hello world` to demonstrate that WebAssembly can be written in a human-readable format as well as converted back-and-forth from a text file to a binary using the [WebAssembly Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=dtsvet.vscode-wasm).

+You could use the `wat2wasm` or `wasm2wat` tools from the [`wabt` toolkit](https://github.com/WebAssembly/wabt) (pronounced "wabbit") to perform these conversions, but that would require building them from source.
+The Visual Studio Code extension makes this effort much easier.

 ## Development Tools